stevetolvaj/Cat-Database/README.md

 <!--## Code Examples
 Show examples of usage:
-`put-your-code-here`
+`put-your-code-here` -->

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* User login information stored and passwords are hashed using java.security hashing algorithm "PBKDF2WithHmacSHA512".
+* Cat details are able to be added, updated, and deleted with a click of a button.

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Database is currently on local machine and must have mySQL on local machine port 3036, within the week the database will be server based.
+* More cat details will be able to be stored along with user contact information and pictures.
+* Currently anyone can change the details of the cats, soon they will only be able to change thier own details entered by themselves.

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Project inspired by wanting to learn more about using Java and mySQL together along with JavaFX GUI.
+Also my first attempt at working with password hashing that has always been an interest to me.
+As you may be able to tell I also enjoy pets.
 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!-->
+Created by SteveT90 - feel free to contact me!